Primordial Black Holes as a Factory of Axions: Extragalactic Photons from Axions: Abstract

 \section{Abstract}

-Primordial black holes (PBHs) can be significant sources of axions and axion-like particles (ALPs) in the Universe as the Hawking radiation of the PBH includes light particles when the Hawking temperature exceeds the particle's mass.
-Once produced, as axions predominantly decay into photons, we may detect the enhanced photon spectrum using sensitive detectors.
-We introduce a new methodology by defining the time-varying decay process for particles to fly and decay over time on a cosmological scale.
-This paper provides the estimated photon spectrum and the flux under some simplified assumptions about PBH, 1) monochromatic mass spectrum and 2) isotropic distribution at cosmological scales.
-Future detectors, such as e-ASTROGAM, have great chances of detecting the signal.
+Primordial black holes (PBHs) are significant sources of axions and axion-like particles (ALPs), provided their Hawking temperature exceeds the particles' masses.
+Given the predominant decay of axions into photons, the enhanced photon spectrum they generate can be feasibly detected using sensitive detectors.
+This paper introduces a novel methodology that elucidates the decay process for particles to traverse and decay over cosmological timescales.
+Specifically, we derive estimations for the photon spectrum and flux, assuming a monochromatic mass spectrum and isotropic distribution for PBHs.
+Encouragingly, forthcoming detectors like e-ASTROGAM are well positioned to capture this signal.